inimist/cakephp3-captcha/README.md

 # CakePHP Captcha Plugin

-**Image captcha, Math captcha and Google-recaptcha support for CakePHP**  <a href="https://github.com/inimist/cakephp-captcha">See CakePHP 1 & 2 version</a>
+**Image captcha, Math captcha and Google-recaptcha support for CakePHP**

 <a href="https://captcha.inimisttech.com">Demo</a>.